 Understanding how a dog breed was founded can reveal important truths about what they’re like as pets today.

-Both Amstaffs and Pitties are descended from fighting dogs, which were created by crossing Bulldogs and various terrier breeds in the 19th century.
+Both Amstaffs and Pitties are descended from fighting dogs.
+These early ancestors were created by crossing Bulldogs and various terrier breeds in the 19th century.

 Happily, dog fighting is now illegal.
 And both breeds have carved out new careers as companion dogs, working dogs, sporting dogs and therapy dogs.

 Let’s have a quick look at the recent history of both breeds, which reveals a fascinating connection between them:

 Pitbull Terrier history

 The American Pitbull Terrier has never been recognized by America’s main breed registry, the AKC.
 But it is recognized by the United Kennel Club.

 It was the main breed used for dog fighting until the ‘sport’ was banned in 1976.
 Sadly, it is still the breed most likely to be used for illegal dog fights today.

 Since dog fighting became illegal, Pitbulls have enjoyed new lives as beloved pets.
 To try and facilitate this there have been multiple attempts to rename or rebrand Pitties over the years.
 But none have caught on.

 In the early 20th century, the American Kennel Club caught wind that another bull terrier breed was gaining popularity – the Staffordshire Bull Terrier from Britain.